 The online education administration and supervision degree program admits every fall (August).

 When is the deadline to apply?

-It is best to apply early.
+It is best to apply early to the online education administration and supervision degree.
 If applying for the Summer Hybrid Cohort, The priority deadline is the last Thursday in April.
 If applying for the Fall fully online Cohort, the priority deadline is the last Thursday in May.
 However, applications may continue to be accepted until the cohort has been filled.

 How many semesters does it take to complete the education administration program?

 The online education administration and supervision degree takes four semesters to complete.

 Can I become a principal once I graduate?

 The online education administration and supervision degree program prepares students to become principals; however, you must check with your state’s department of education licensure office for specific requirements for administrative licensure.

 All required information can be found on our department’s website, www.usm.edu/edleadership.